ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.98.9.1:
+        *   Added files needed for ./configure.
+        *   Documentation and tutorial updates.
     *   Version 0.98.9:
         *   Fixed nasty issue #85 which was recreating the slot buttons, and in a different thread, leading to a seqfault.